-All trade and other payables and retirement benefit obligations are measure at amortised cost using the effective interest rate method.
+Accounts payable and accruals and retirement benefit obligations are measured at amortised cost using the EIR method.

 (ii) Derecognition of financial liabilities

 Financial liabilities are derecognised and removed from the statement of financial position when the obligation specified in the contract is discharged, cancelled, or expires.
 The difference between the carrying amount of the financial liabilities derecognised and the consideration paid, is recognised in profit or loss.